 Our results of operations depend upon general economic conditions and we serve some customers in highly cyclical industries that are highly competitive and themselves adversely impacted by unfavorable economic conditions.
-There is some seasonality in our Transportation Accessories and RV & Trailer Products businesses as well.
+There is some seasonality in our Recreational Accessories and RV & Trailer Products businesses as well.
 Sales of towing and trailer products within these business segments are generally stronger in the second and third quarters as trailer OEMs, distributors and retailers acquire product for the spring/summer selling season.
 No other business segment experiences significant seasonal fluctuation in its business operations.
 We do not consider order backlog to be a material factor in our businesses.
 A growing portion of our sales may be derived from international sources, which exposes us to certain risks, including currency risks.

 Historically, we have not experienced significant fluctuations in raw materials costs which materially impacted our profitability.
 However, we are sensitive to price movements in our raw materials supply base.
 Our largest raw material purchases are for steel, polyethylene and other resins.
 We have experienced increasing costs of steel and resin and have worked with our suppliers to manage cost pressures and disruptions in supply.
 We have also initiated pricing programs to pass increased steel and resin costs to customers, although we experienced a delay in our ability to implement price increases and recover fully such increased costs.
 Although steel price increases and disruptions in supply abated somewhat in 2005, we will continue to take actions as necessary to manage risks associated with increasing steel costs.
 However, steel price increases or disruptions in supply may recur in the future and we may not be able to pass along such higher costs to our customers in the form of price increases.
 Such increased costs may adversely impact our earnings.
-We have substantial debt, interest and lease payment requirements that may restrict our future operations and impair our ability to meet our obligations and, in a rising interest rate environment, our performance may be adversely affected by our degree of leverage.